 Ólafur Ragnar has been active in various other societies and organizations.
 He was a member of the Economic Council from 1966 to 1968, the Broadcasting Council from 1971 to 1975.
 He was Chairman of the Icelandic Social Science Association in 1975, and a member of the board of Landsvirkjun, the leading power company of Iceland, from 1983 to 1988, and a Vice-Chairman of the Icelandic Security Commission from 1979 to 1991.

 He was a member of the Parlamentary Assembly of the Council of Europe from 1981 to 1984 and again in 1995-1996, was a chairman of the preparatory committee for the Council of Europe conference 'North-South: the Role of Europe' in 1982-1984 and was Chairman and later President of the international organization Parliamentarians for Global Action from 1984 to 1990, serving on its council until 1996.

-Among many international awards he has received is the Indira Gandhi Peace Prize which he received on behalf of PGA. Ólafur Ragnar was a member of the committee of the Peace Initiative of Six Heads of State in the years 1984-1989, and was awarded honorary doctorates by the universities of Ås (Norway) in 1997 and Manchester in 2001, by The State University of Ohio in 2009 and by Laval University (Québec) in 2015 and by Kookmin University in Seoul also in 2015.
+Among many international awards he has received is the Indira Gandhi Peace Prize which he received on behalf of PGA. Ólafur Ragnar was a member of the committee of the Peace Initiative of Six Heads of State in the years 1984-1989, and was awarded honorary doctorates by the University of Ås (Norway) in 1997, the University of Manchester in 2001, by The State University of Ohio in 2009 and by Laval University (Québec) in 2015 and by Kookmin University in Seoul also in 2015.

 Ólafur Ragnar Grímsson is the author of a large number of academic articles that have appeared in both Icelandic and overseas periodicals.